Bible Truth for Everyday Life

 Do you want to make an impact on the world?
 Offer the world the gift of your authentic self.
 You will touch hearts and change lives by creating space for others to be real as well.

-A Free Devotional to Help You Be Your Authentic Self:
+A Free Devotional to Help You Be the Real You:

 I have a gift for you today.
 Check out my free online devotional Rays of Light for the Dark Days.
 You will find inspiration to help you embrace whatever God has placed before you.
 It is yours right here.